-Literature for Children and Young Adults I An examination of children's literature and the teaching of literacy.
-Part I examines the variety of children's literature. along with current issues in teaching and selection.
+Literature for Children and Young Adults I 0.5 unit An examination of children's literature and the teaching of literacy.
+Part I examines the variety of children's literature, along with current issues in teaching and selection.
 Analysis, evaluation and selection of literary works meeting the diverse needs, interests and cultures of today's classrooms will be highlighted.
 Note: Students who received credit for GLIT 6723 may not take this course for credit.

-Literature for Children and Young Adults II

-A review of pedagogical strategies for teaching literacy through children's literature.
+Literature for Children and Young Adults II 0.5 unit A review of pedagogical strategies for teaching literacy through children's literature.
 Part II examines the pedagogy of teaching reading, writing and content topics using children's literature.
 Students will have the opportunity to explore the pedagogy of teaching special interest areas of children's literature and will examine home-to-school-to-community connections.
 Note: Students who received credit for GLIT 6723 may not take this course for credit.

-Literacy Learning I

-An entry-level graduate literacy course.
-This course examines the nature of language, learning and what it means to be literate
+Literacy Learning I 0.5 unit An entry-level graduate literacy course.
+This course examines the nature of language, learning and what it means to be literate.

-Literacy Learning II
+Literacy Learning II 0.5 unit